Directional Trading Using External (Binanace) Data

 Download the dashboard to view the simulation results.

-To view example simulation data, download results.db
+To view example simulation data, download trade_towards_cex.db

 To run the simulation yourself, use the following command.